Purple People Eaters: Late 1960s and early 1970s

 The Purple People Eaters were a key part of a Vikings team that won 10 division titles in 11 years, leading to five NFC Championships and four Super Bowl appearances.
-In 1968, Marshall, Eller and Page all made the Pro Bowl as the defense collected 44 sacks (11 for Page, 10 for Larsen, 10 for Marshall and 8 for Eller), ranked 6th in the league in points allowed and played a big role in the Vikings winning their first division title.
-In week 2 against the Green Bay Packers, Marshall sacked Packers Quarterback Bart Starr in his own end zone for a safety, giving the Vikings a 16–0 lead.
-The Vikings won the game 26–13.
+In 1968, Marshall, Eller and Page all made the Pro Bowl as the defense collected 44 sacks (11 for Page, 10 for Larsen, 10 for Marshall and 8 for Eller), and ranked 6th in the league in points allowed as the Vikings won their first division title.
+In week 2 against the Green Bay Packers, Marshall sacked Packers Quarterback Bart Starr in his own end zone for a safety.
+The Vikings won the game 26-13.

-In 1969, Marshall, Eller, Page and Larsen all made the Pro Bowl as the defense sacked the opposing quarterback 49 times and ranked number 1 in both yards allowed and points allowed, Shutting out their opponents twice.
+In 1969, Marshall, Eller, Page and Larsen all made the Pro Bowl as the defense sacked the opposing quarterback 49 times and ranked number 1 in both yards allowed and points allowed, shutting out their opponents twice.
 In the last 7 games of the season, the Vikings defense only allowed 2 offensive touchdowns.
 Carl Eller led the league with 15 sacks, and Marshall had the second most with 14 (tied with Deacon Jones).
 On Thanksgiving against the Detroit Lions during a driving snowstorm, Marshall and Page combined for one of the most remarkable plays in NFL history.
 Page tipped a pass which was intercepted by Marshall, who ran for 30 yards, then as he was being tackled, he lateraled the ball to Page who then ran 15 yards for a touchdown.
 The Vikings won the game 27–0.
 In the Western Conference championship game, the Vikings hosted the Los Angeles Rams.
 Late in the fourth quarter, the Vikings defense needed to protect a one-point lead.
 Eller extended the lead by sacking Rams quarterback Roman Gabriel in the end zone for a safety.
 The Rams got the ball back with still some time left to win, but Page intercepted Gabriel to put the game out of reach as the Vikings won 23–20.
 The win allowed the Vikings to advance to their first-ever NFL Championship against the Cleveland Browns.
 The Vikings dominated the game defeating the Browns 27–7.
 The Vikings advanced to Super Bowl IV but lost to the Kansas City Chiefs in a 23–7 upset.